 If you got rhythm and love a good beat, playing drums can be one of the most enjoyable experiences in your life!
 Here's our guide to what you need to know, before you get started...

 Drummers sometimes get a bad rap, as the unreliable, weakest-link of a band.
 As the "talentless" one.
-As the butt of endless jokes.
+As the butt of endless drummer jokes.
 But this cliché is unfair.
 Sure, a lot of people think of Ringo as the least talented of The Beatles.
 But try and imagine the Fab Four without him.
 Or The Police without Stewart Copeland.
 Or Metallica without Lars Ulrich.
 Or Rush without Neil Peart.
 Yeah, you get the idea...

-Keith Richards wrote, in his autobiography, about an incident involving the Rolling Stones drummer, Charlie Watts, and Mick Jagger: Jagger called Watts "My Drummer", and Charlie promptly punched him in the face and said: "Never call me your drummer again.
+Keith Richards wrote, in his autobiography, about an incident involving the Rolling Stones drummer, Charlie Watts, and Mick Jagger: Jagger called Watts "My Drummer", and Charlie promptly punched him in the face then said: "Never call me your drummer again.
 You're my singer".
 Whether that's true or not, the fact is: good drummers know how important they are, and how hard it is for a band to find a great one!

 It's a truism that bands are only as good as their drummers, and talented drummers - more than guitarists, singers, keyboard players or bassists - will always be able to find a band to fit in, if they want.